 Once the service link becomes available (Time 4), the MME on-board the SAT2 generates the integrity-protected and confidentiality-protected NAS signaling #2 and sends it to the UE.

-Editor’s Note: How to deal with a scenario where DL NAS messages are delivered out-of-order is FFS.

-Editor’s Note: The establishment of AS security in this solution is FFS.
+If the DL NAS message is delivered out-of-order and the security verification is failed, the UE may send the failure report message to the MME on-board.
+Whether to send the failure report message is determined by the UE.
+If the UE determines not to send the failure report message, the DL NAS messages will time out.
+The failure report message is protected as defined in clause 6.5.2.2 and includes the entire or four least significant bits of DL NAS overflow counter maintained by the UE.
+If the verification of failure report is passed, the MME on-board re-constructs the DL NAS COUNT based on the received NAS overflow counter and re-performs the integrity and confidentiality protection.

 6.5.2.2 UL NAS signalling protection

 In the split-MME architecture, the UE includes the Satellite ID in the UL NAS signalling, then uses the NAS security keys to protect the UL NAS signalling, including the Satellite ID.